AnaMMoreira/Election_Analysis/README.md

 ## 3. Election Audit Results

- In summary the Python code developed for this project is able to audit, and analyse election data.
-It is able to extract total vote count and subdivide and group votes by both counties and candidates in order to be able to reliably count and determine who won the elections, what the percentage of votes each candidate aquired, and which counties contributed the most by votes to the election.
-A proposal to the election commission thrus can be made to modify this script so it can be used for any election.
+ In summary the Python code developed for this project is able to audit, and analyze election data.
+It is able to extract total vote count and subdivide and group votes by both counties and candidates in order to be able to reliably count and determine who won the elections, what the percentage of votes each candidate acquired, and which counties contributed the most by votes to the election.
+A proposal to the election commission thus can be made to modify this script so it can be used for any election.

-This code could be applied to other pricints as is, it will read in each county bc it generates a list of counties and candidates and is able to acurately calculate the total votes and therefore each individual contributions.
+This code could be applied to other precincts as is, it will read in each county because it generates a list of counties and candidates and is able to accurately calculate the total votes and therefore each individual contributions.

 Improvements for other applications could include for example, for local elections within each county the code could be simplified to only give the summary for each candidate by simply commenting out the sections which extract, count and calculate votes based on the different counties.

-Another example could be to further expand the code to subdivide the county votes grouped by canditates so that each candidate can see where they got the most votes.
-This could be particularly usedful for the Congressional and Senetorial elections which are conducted on the State level and are based on poputalion totals.
+Another example could be to further expand the code to subdivide the county votes grouped by candidates so that each candidate can see where they got the most votes.
+This could be particularly useful for the Congressional and Senatorial elections which are conducted on the State level and are based on population totals.